 Modelling Workflow

 The workflows discussed below assume that all model setup files as well as the model input file is in place and that the model runs without error.
 For more information about these setup files, please refer to the ‘Guide’ section in the Juno Cassandra Framework documentation.

-Calibration Workflow
+Validation Workflow

 Once your model is up and running, the first step is to assess the reasonableness of your model’s predicted deterioration rates.
-See this page for a suggested workflow for model validating and calibrating with tips on what parameters to change to increase or decrease rates of deterioration.
+See this page for a suggested workflow for model validating and adjustment with tips on what parameters to change to increase or decrease rates of deterioration.

+Modelling Workflow